Bromium's Enterprise Risk Assessment Discovers Security Threats, Speeds Deployment and Accelerates Customer Time-to-Value

 The Bromium Risk Assessment helps organizations improve their endpoint security and breach prevention by finding previously unknown security risks, uncovering malware evading traditional defenses.
 Customers currently using Bromium are protected from zero-day threats (see infographic) and it works as a catch-all when next gen anti-virus fails.
 "I absolutely would recommend Bromium because it is one of the few security products on the market that you can rely on to be effective 100% of the time," said Paul Hershberger, Director of Security Risk and Compliance at Mosaic, via a TechValidate study.

-Conducted by Bromium's professional services team and channel partners, the assessment offers superior value compared to traditional consulting and implementation services, by placing a larger burden on organizations.
+Conducted by Bromium's professional services team and channel partners, the assessment offers superior value compared to traditional consulting and implementation services that place a larger burden on organizations.
 This should be an easy decision for security leaders because Bromium refunds the cost of assessment services when no security threats are discovered and credits service fees toward customers' purchase of enterprise deployments.

 "Organizations often worry that deploying a more sophisticated endpoint defense requires trade-offs in management, performance and end-user productivity -- with uncertain security gains in return," Hill added.
 "Our new Risk Assessment offering completely dispels these worries.
 We empower security leaders and executives for success by conclusively showing them how to regain proactive control of their endpoints, while also demonstrating how easy it is to deploy and how quickly they'll experience the value."